Skip to content

 2023

-Suterra releases its latest vapor dispenser, a resin-based design that releases vine mealybug pheromone for a full year.
+Suterra releases its latest vapor dispenser, a resin-based design that releases vine mealybug pheromone (Planococcus ficus) for a full year.
 Celada™ VMB is widely adopted throughout California and Europe.

 2025

-Mating disruption is recommended globally as a foundational approach to integrated pest management for control of the world’s most destructive pests including codling moth, navel orangeworm, vine mealybug, California red scale, Oriental fruit moth, diamondback moth, and European grapevine moth.
+Mating disruption is recommended globally as a foundational approach to integrated pest management for control of the world’s most destructive pests including codling moth (Cydia pomonella), navel orangeworm (Amyelois transitella), vine mealybug (Planococcus ficus), California red scale (Aonidiella aurantii), Oriental fruit moth (Grapholita molesta), diamondback moth (Plutella xylostella), and European grapevine moth (Lobesia botrana).

 Get Expert Mating Disruption Help